openwrt/openwrt/README.md

     $ cat target/linux/pistachio/creator-platform-cascoda-default.config > .config

+You can add git revision number as DISTRIB_REVISION in the openwrt image by doing following:

+    $ getver.sh . > version

 Now build OpenWrt in standard way:

     $ make V=s -j1

 Once the build is completed, you will find the resulting output i.e. images, dtbs and rootfs at "bin/pistachio", depending upon the selected profile.
 Where PROFILE can be marduk_cc2520, marduk_ca8210, marduk_cc2520_wifi and VERSION is whatever mentioned in CONFIG_VERSION_NUMBER.
-By default VERSION is master-pistachio in the default config.
+By default VERSION is blank if you do not use the creator-platform-default.config for loading the configuration.

 - openwrt-$(VERSION)-pistachio-pistachio_$(PROFILE)-uImage
 - openwrt-$(VERSION)-pistachio-pistachio_$(PROFILE)-uImage-initramfs